 On July 6, 2020, we completed an initial public offering ("IPO") of 90,047,612 shares of our common stock at a public offering price of \$22.00 per share and a concurrent private placement of 18,458,700 shares of common stock at \$21.67 per share.
 Total gross proceeds from the transaction were \$2,381.0 million.
 In connection with the IPO and the concurrent private placement, we repaid \$300 million in aggregate principal amount of our 10.250% New Senior Unsecured Notes on July 6, 2020.
-As a result, the associated deferred debt issuance costs and discount of \$10.5 million were written off.
+As a result of our commitment to repay at June 30, 2020, the associated deferred debt issuance costs and discount of \$10.5 million were written off as of June 30, 2020.
 In addition, we were required to pay a premium of \$30.8 million related to the repayment, for which we recorded an expense.
-Both were recorded in the year ended December 31, 2020.
+Both were accrued and reflected within "Non-operating income (expense) - net" for the three and six months ended June 30, 2020.
 Initial debt issuance costs of \$31.6 million related to the 10.250% New Senior Unsecured Notes were recorded as a reduction of the carrying amount of the notes and amortized over the contractual term of the notes, through the date of partial repayment.
 The remaining debt issuance costs of \$15.7 million continue to be amortized over the remaining term of the notes.